UCAS fairs – check which UCAS fairs are taking place near you and prepare some questions to ask university staff and students when you get there

 Accommodation - we let you know about your allocated hall and room if you are staying on campus

 A-level results day - this is mid August.

 Clearing - if you have your results but hold no offers, you can use UCAS Clearing to find alternative courses.
 If you’ve met and exceeded the conditions of your conditional firm offer, you may be able to use Adjustment to find an alternative course.

-Teesside University clearing fair - this is on campus on 19 August 2017 and 18 August 2017.
+Teesside University clearing fair - this is on campus on the Saturay after A level results day.
 If you haven’t received the grades you were hoping for, come along and find out if we have anything available